19h/node-fort/readme.markdown

 The return array will be comprised of the original elements from `xs`, not the transformed values from `f(x)`.

+If `xs` is a function or undefined, return a comparison function using `xs` or the identity as the function transform.

 ## fort.descend(xs, f)

 Return the elements from `xs` sorted into descending order after transforming by